-The oldest recorded vineyards of the Nahe are located in this part of Norheim.
-Kirsche means “cherry”, so the old name of the site suggests that wild cherries grew among the vineyards.
-The soils of the purely south-facing site are composed largely of grey slate, mixed with sandstone.
+The oldest recorded vineyards of the Nahe are located in this part of the village of Norheim.
+Kirsche means “cherry”, so the age-old name of the site likely refers to the wild cherries that grow even today amidst the vines.
+The site faces due south and its soils are composed largely of grey slate mixed with sandstone.

 Yields: Approx. 45 hl/ha